all you need to know about that first night at home

 first thing’s first: home base

-Many hospitals require that you pass a car seat test before you and your baby can be discharged.
-While this is just to make sure your little one doesn’t have any issues while seated in it, it can feel like an inquisition as you fiddle and fumble with the belt clips.
-Try to familiarize yourself with your car seat before the pressure’s one.
-Also remember to make sure that baby has proper clothes to leave the hospital in.
+Remember to make sure that baby has proper clothes to leave the hospital in.
 Dress them comfortably and appropriately for the weather and time of year.
-Plus, it’s always good to keep a change of clothes, extra swaddles and a blanket on hand in case of any messes or unexpected weather changes.
+Plus, it’s always good to keep a change of clothes, extra bibs, swaddles and a blanket on hand in case of any messes or unexpected weather changes.

 first night at home

-The first night home with your newborn will seem scary, but come morning you’ll be saying “we made it” replete with high-five’s and sighs of relief.
+The first night home with your newborn will seem scary, but come morning you’ll be saying “we made it” complete with high-five’s and sighs of relief.
 That may be due, in part, to the fact that there won’t be much sleeping.
 Baby’s schedule will take time to develop, but because your schedule is very well-developed, it’s a massive adjustment.
 It may be frustrating, but don’t be overly alarmed if you find your newborn baby crying all night.
-And because it’s an around-the-clock affair, one in which is lights off for the rest of the world and the rest of your household too, invest in a good night light that allows you to see when everyone else is sleeping (we’ve got just the thing for that).
 To aid in that first night at home and make your best effort at a chance of sleep, make sure you also have a swaddle – and a good grasp on how to do it properly.
 Babies can wake themselves up with what’s known as the Moro reflex, an involuntarily response to a feeling of falling.
 When done right, swaddling can help decrease these startling movements and spontaneous awakenings while encouraging longer periods of sleep.